raphael-group/raphael-group.github.io/publications/index.md

 		<a href="http://dx.doi.org/10.1101/gr.120477.111, target="_new">PubLink</a>
 	</span>

-	[Preliminary version accepted at 15th Annual International Conference on Research in Computational Molecular Biology (RECOMB 2011)]
+	[Preliminary version at 15th Annual International Conference on Research in Computational Molecular Biology (RECOMB 2011)]

 ##### Conference Proceedings